Matthew T. Mason

 I work on manipulation, mainly robotic manipulation, but in addition I have started working on manipulation by human beings.
 The primary locus for my work is the Manipulation Lab also known as the MLab.

 Human manipulation.
 It is strange how little we seem to know (scientifically) about human maniplulation.
 It seems we know more about ape manipulation than human manipulation.
 A 2001 study identified 190 different ape manipulation primitives used in a single task.
 There hasn't been a comparable study of human behavior.
 Robotics research papers are full of assertions about how humans behave, often with little or no scientific basis.
-The immediate plan, working with Professor Nancy Pollard, is to use citizen science to analyze the vast corpus of human manipulation videos available on the web.
+The immediate plan, working with CMU Professor Nancy Pollard and MIT Professor Alberto Rodriguez, is to use citizen science to analyze the vast corpus of human manipulation videos available on the web.
 The resulting database would support work on robotic manipulation as well as plain old scientific research on human behavior.
-We expect to start the project in Fall of 2013 with NSF funding.

 Older projects.
 For older projects, check out the Manipulation Lab music video, with a funky sound track by Eldridge Gravy and the Court Supreme: